bartmeuris/winspotlightbackground/README.md

 * `-targetdedup`: Remove duplicate files from the target folder (see `-target`).
 * `-targetvalidateremove`: Removes all images in the target directory not matching the specified filters. **This is dangerous and can lead to data loss.**
 * `-logfile <filename>`: Log messages to the specified file.
 By default, nothing is logged.
+* `-nodetect`: Don't use the detected main display resolution.
+Might be useful if your main display is switched on regular basis.

+Unless `-nodetect` is specified, when `-width` and `-height` aren't provided, the detected resolution of the main display is used.

 # Recommended usage